Dear Texas Economic Development Stakeholders,

 Although Texas supply chains were affected by the impacts of the pandemic, exports have since recovered to pre-COVID-19 levels.
 Overall, Texas exports declined by about 16% due to the pandemic, according to the Texas Comptroller.
 However, the first six months of 2021 show a nearly 7% rise compared to the same period in 2019 (source).
 As of September 2021, Texas continues to lead the nation with $268 billion in export trade, more than the sum of the next three largest states combined, according to data from the U.S. Census Bureau.

-Texas ports are vital to global trade networks, helping move product overseas and bringing in raw materials and other consumer goods.
+The Power of Texas Ports Texas ports are vital to global trade networks, helping move product overseas and bringing in raw materials and other consumer goods.
 Texas has 19 seaports, including 11 deep-water ports and 8 shallow-draft ports.
 Ports in Texas handle 616.2 million tons of foreign and domestic cargo and generate $449.6 billion in economic value for the state, according to the Texas Ports Association.
 Port Houston, the largest Gulf Coast container port, is the #1 U.S. port for foreign waterborne tonnage.
 Other Texas ports ranking among the top in the U.S. for total tonnage include Port of Beaumont and Port of Corpus Christi (source).
 Texas ports are built for global trade.

-Top consumers of Texas goods include the countries of Mexico, Canada and China.
+Fueling Global Economies Top consumers of Texas goods include the countries of Mexico, Canada and China.
 Exports to Mexico totaled $88.6 billion and exports to Canada totaled $23.4 billion in 2020 (source).
 The new United States-Mexico-Canada Agreement is already opening doors for increased cross-border investment and trade.
 The Texas Comptroller reports that China’s consumption of Texas products is rapidly rising, increasing by 77% in the first six months of 2021, compared to the same period in 2019.

-The state continues to invest in new infrastructure projects, such as a 10-year, $77 billion commitment to new roadway projects.
+Investing in Infrastructure The state continues to invest in new infrastructure projects, such as a 10-year, $77 billion commitment to new roadway projects.
 In addition, Texas is ranked as the top state for trends in infrastructure projects and corporate investment on Site Selection Magazine's 2021 Global Groundwork Index.
 With increased supply chain resiliency initiatives, Texas will continue to be a gateway for global trade and remain the future of global business.

-For more information on Texas supply chains, please see the Texas Comptroller's full report
+For more information on Texas supply chains, please see the Texas Comptroller's full report.

 (Left to Right) Top Row: Annie Calandruccio, Betty Russo, Janie Havel, Kate Stanford, Nancy Namis, Stephanie Mazurkiewicz, Charles Sisemseghan; Bottom Row: Larry McManus, Chandra Eggemeyer, Adriana Cruz, Priscilla Duran